-Late submission Penalty After the deadline but submitted on the same day -5 marks (-5 percentage points) Each additional calendar day -1 mark (- 1 percentage point) Max. deducted marks up to 14 days late -18 marks (- 18 percentage points) More than 14 days late Fail
+Late submission Penalty

+After the deadline but -5 marks

+submitted on the same

+day

+Each additional -1 mark

+calendar day

+Max. deducted marks -18 marks

+up to 14 days late

+More than 14 days late Fail

 Failure to submit a required element of assessment will result in the failure of the assessment.
 The mark for any resit of the assessment will be capped at a pass.